Categories: bridging loans | guides | bridging loan guides

 A light refurbishment bridging loan is for minor renovation work.

 Due to these refurbishments being cosmetic improvements or minor repairs, light refurbishment loans have lower interest rates than their counterpart does, as they carry a reduced risk for the lender.
-Given the interest rates are lower, light refurbishment bridging loans are cheaper than heavy refurbishment bridging loans.
+Given the interest rates are lower, light refurbishment bridging loans are typically cheaper than heavy refurbishment bridging loans.

 Heavy refurbishment bridging loan